hyemiie/markDownEditor/README.md

 ---

-## 💡 Why I Built This
+## Why I Built This
 As someone who writes technical articles regularly, I got curious about what it'd take to build a markdown editor that's clean and fast as well.
-That curiosity pushed me to build Tier Markdown, a lightweight, personal editor designed to make writing feel calm and focused.
+Building CollabMD let me:

+- Render markdown in real time — see changes instantly while typing, improving the writing experience.

+- Support advanced editing — multi-cursor, keyboard shortcuts, and smooth text manipulation.

+- Design a clear architecture — separate frontend and backend for maintainability and scalability.

+- Enable collaboration — let multiple users edit and comment on the same document simultaneously.

+Through this project, I learned how to synchronize concurrent changes, manage user sessions, and build a collaborative workflow that works reliably
 ---
-## 🙌 Contributing
+## Contributing
 Want to suggest a feature or fix a bug?
 Fork the repo, make your changes, and open a pull request — I’m open to ideas.